-As of June 29, 2018, the Underlying Index included 111 securities of companies with a total market capitalization of \$887 billion, a capitalization range of \$949 million to \$66.96 billion and an average market capitalization of \$8 billion.
+As of May 31, 2019, the Underlying Index included 40 securities of companies with a market capitalization range of approximately \$100 million to \$3.72 billion and an average market capitalization of approximately \$1.03 billion.

 The Fund is non-diversified.
 To the extent the Underlying Index is concentrated in a particular industry, the Fund is expected to be concentrated in that industry.
-As of June 29, 2018, issuers in the materials sector (33.11%), industrials sector (29.57%) and utilities sector (15.33%) represented significant portions of the Underlying Index.
+As of May 31, 2019, issuers in the Industrials sector (27.49%), Real Estate sector (21.09%), Utilities sector (20.67%) and Information Technology sector (17.33%) represented significant portions of the Underlying Index.
+The Underlying Index is rebalanced quarterly.

-As with all exchange traded funds ("ETFs"), a shareholder of the Fund is subject to the risk that his or her investment could lose money.
+As with all ETFs, a shareholder of the Fund is subject to the risk that his or her investment could lose money.
 The Fund may not achieve its investment objective and an investment in the Fund is not by itself a complete or balanced investment program.
 An investment in the Fund is not a deposit with a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 An investment in the Fund involves the risk of total loss.
 In addition to these risks, the Fund is subject to a number of additional principal risks that may affect the value of its shares, including: